 Is the flicker created by modulation safe?

 No extensive studies have been done on this effect.
-However, one would assume that it is no more harmful than is the flickering of a TV screen, computer screen or a mobile phone screen.
-[3]
+However, one would assume that it is no more harmful than is the flickering of a TV screen, computer screen or a mobile phone screen with a refresh rate of 30/60/120 Hz/240 Hz.
+[3] [33]

 Is LC a line of sight technology?